-Swayambhunath is the oldest and one of the most sacred shrines in Kathmandu valley.
-Its golden spire has the seeing eyes of Buddha overlooking the valley in all directions.
-These eyes area a well-known symbol for Nepal.
-The white dome underneath represents the world.
-The spire with thirteen tiers symbolizes the way to enlightenment humans have to go, once they freed themselves from the world.
+Swayambhu, like every Stupa in Nepal, has giant pairs of eyes staring out from the four sides of the main tower.
+These are the Buddha eyes, also known as wisdom eyes, overlooking the valley in four directions.
+The white dome underneath represents the world and the golden spire with thirteen tiers symbolises the way to enlightenment humans have to go once they have freed themselves from the world.

-Along dozens of small prayer wheels, there is a nearly 12 feet tall prayer wheel, that needs two people to turn it.
-The stupa itself is richly decorated with Buddhist symbols.
-Near the main stupa stands Shantipur, a small, plain temple with fascinating history.
-According to legend a holy man has been meditating in the vaults of this temple for 1500 years and remains there to help the people of Kathmandu valley when needed.
+According to legend a holy man has been meditating in the vaults of a small, plain temple called Shantipur, near the main Stupa, for 1500 years and remains there to help the people of Kathmandu valley when needed.